sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_file_sytems.md

 |  0x36    | 8  |   File system identifier                             |
 |  0x3e     | 0x1c0   |   The remainder of the Boostrap program                           |
 |  0x1fe    | 2  |  Boot block 'signature' (0x55 followed by 0xaa)                          |

+## The Media descriptor

+Previosly it was dificult for de operating system to detect the size and type of a disk just by its hardware.
+So the 'Media descriptor' was used to classify disks.
+As today is rarely used, and most of the hard-disks set it to 0xf0.

+## FAT - File Allocation Table

+The FAT uses one or more blocks inmediately following the Boot Block.
+Commonly, part of its last block will remain unused. and its ulikely that the required number of entries will exactly fill a complete number of blocks.
+If there is a second  FAT, this inmediately follow the first one (but starting at a new block) ... and this is repeated for any number of FATs.

+In the case of FAT16, each entry in the FAT uses two bytes in lenght (i.e. 16 bits) The disk data area is divided into clusters-- that are the same as allocation units, but with a different numeration (isntead of being numbered from the start of the disk, clusters are numberated from the start of the disk data area).
+So, the cluster number is the the allocation unit number, minus a constant value which is the size of the areas in between the start of the disk and the start of the data area.

+**Warn for the adventurer** The clusters start its numbering at 2, not at 0!!
+So the above calculations need to have 2 added to get the cluster of a given allocation unit.
+And a cluster number is converted to an allocation unit number by substracting 2 ... !!

 References: